 Expands your trail into the religious and communal side of history—rather than only wars or industrialization.

 A fascinating blend of fine art, religious history and architectural curiosity in northeastern Pennsylvania.
-Wikipedia

 Castle-like mansion built 1928-39 housing a collection of ancient to modern artifacts with religious themes.